Recap: Ad 2's Freelance Unpacked

 Our moderator, Sarah Smith of Options Insurance, asked: Is the gig economy a growing market, or is it just a trend?

 According to our panelists, gig work isn’t going away anytime soon.
 In fact, one panelist mentioned that today, somewhere between 55-60 million Americans work independently.
-And that number is only growing.
+And that number is growing.

 Additionally, larger corporations are starting to realize that the talents and types of people they want to work with won’t always want to work on their team or in their office, in which case it works better for both parties to contract the work.